Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

 \subsection{Related Work}

-\citet{garg2022can} propose to understand ICL by studying the ability of Transformers to learn \emph{simple functions} in context, such as linear functions, decision trees, and two layer neural networks.
-In a follow-up work, \citet{akyurek2022learning} propose that Transformers can learn in-context by implementing various learning algorithms.
-Building upon this idea, \citet{lin2023transformers} propose more efficient constructions for a broader range of learning algorithms, and further show that Transformers can implement algorithm selection. \citet{bai2023transformers} apply a similar technique to study the in-context reinforcement learning problem.
+\citet{garg2022can} show experimentally that Transformers can learn \emph{simple functions} in context, including linear functions, decision trees, and two layer neural networks. \citet{akyurek2022learning,dai2022can} propose that Transformers learn in-context by implementing learning algorithms.
+Building upon \citet{akyurek2022learning}, \citet{lin2023transformers} propose more efficient constructions for a broader range of learning algorithms. \citet{bai2023transformers} apply a similar technique to study the in-context reinforcement learning problem.
 Independent of the ICL motivation, numerous other authors have also studied the algorithmic power of transformers \cite{perez2021attention,wei2022statistically,giannou2023looped,olsson2022context}.

 2pt Many of the above papers propose some form of \emph{construction} (i.e., a specific parameter configuration), under which the Transformer implements the desired algorithm.
 It is however often unclear if the Transformer actually learns these constructions during training.
 Motivated by the question of \emph{``what do Transformers actually learn,''} a line of recent work turned their attention to linear Transformers \cite{schlag2021linear,von2022transformers}.